January 16, 2020

 While we may not always like what tall buildings represent, there is some truth in the idea we don’t look up from a purely physical point of view.
 This is partly down to the constraints of our vision, which covers an arc of roughly 60° horizontally toward the nose, 100° away, 60° up, and 75° down.
 So our peripheral vision does not encourage us to look up into our immediate surroundings.
 We have to choose to do it, and what we find when we do can be very enlightening.

-However, for the dweller’s on the city’s floor, the canopy of tall buildings is often invisible to them.
+However, for the dwellers on the city’s floor, the canopy of tall buildings is often invisible to them.
 It’s only the people in the surrounding areas and hills that can see it, hazy and off in the distance.
+If you want a metaphor for the one characteristic of the UK right now, there you go.